p16i/explanations_can_be_manipulated/README.md

 ---

 **Remarks**: This repository extends the original respository with the following changes (See [[Patch]][diff]):
-1. LRP-Gamma for VGG16 with the gamma value heuristic sused in [Eberle et al. (2020)][1];
+1. LRP-Gamma for VGG16 with the gamma values {0.5, 0.25, 0.1, 0} used in the 1st and 2nd blocks, 3rd block, 4th block, and the 5th and the classification head respectively.
-2. Objective function takes into account the preservation of total relevance;
+3. Objective function takes into account the preservation of total relevance;
-3. The attack script takes a CSV containing of original and target images and over them.
+4. The attack script takes a CSV containing of original and target images and over them.
 It can be run by
      ```
      $ head n02097474.csv
      original,target